 Find out more about fishing (and rock fishing) safety from the RecFishWest website.

 A driving holiday in one of the world’s largest states can involve long distances, varied conditions and large commercial vehicles known as ‘road trains’.

-Before you get behind the wheel, familiarise yourself with the road rules in WA with a visit to the Office of Road Safety website.
+Before you get behind the wheel, familiarise yourself with the road rules in WA with a visit to the Road Safety Commission website.

 There are strict laws regarding alcohol consumption in WA.
 To avoid penalties or alcohol-related injury while on holiday, find out more about alcohol and the law.

 Travelling with a disability

 Refine your online search for accommodation and tours by clicking ‘Disabled Access’ and you’ll find a wide range of holiday experiences catering for seniors and people with disabilities.